doantai95/hapyak-embed-api/README.md

 When using an api key, you can optionally pass in a groupId.
 The groupId should represent some subgroup of your end users.

-### Hapyak Editor
+### HapyakEditor

-hapyak.editor will return a new editor object.
+hapyak.editor({}) will return a new editor object.

-**save**
+**save(callback)**

 Tells the editor to commit the changes the user has made.
+Takes an optional callback argument which will be passed the trackId that was saved.

 **destroy**